jenkinsci/acceptance-test-harness/docs/FIXTURES.md

 a mechanism and convention to define/use fixtures inside [Docker](http://docker.io/).
 They are defined in `./fixtures/*`

+## Running/skipping Docker tests

+JUnit Tests that require docker fixtures are marked with `@Native("docker")` annotation.
+If docker is not installed when you run tests, these tests are automatically skipped.

 ##Docker injections

 To control docker 2 injections are available.